Because there is almost 0 good information about Tayrona National Park, 70% of travelers make the same mistakes when visiting it.

 - Time from Calabazo to Playa Brava: Around 3 h

-- Time from EcoHabs to Carñaveral: Around 15 min
+- Time from EcoHabs to Cañaveral: Around 15 min

-- Playa Brava: You are alone on the beach and it’s not forbidden to swim.
-But still be careful in case of big waves
+- Playa Brava: It’s a secluded beach where you can swim.
+But still, be careful in case of big waves

-- Nudist beach: It’s nice and there is nobody too.
+- Nudist beach: Lovely beach with nobody around.
 It’s a good way to escape from the crowd in Cabo San Juan.
 And it’s maybe the occasion to swim naked!

 - Cabo San Juan: It’s beautiful.
 Big boulders surround 2 little bays.
-There is no current and you can snorkel.
-However, it can be crazy full of people.
+There is no current, and you can snorkel.
+However, it can be crowded on weekends and holidays.
 You should wake up early to enjoy it.

-- La piscina: It’s a little bigger and still protected by many rocks – It’s like a natural swimming pool.
-There are fewer people compared to Cabo San Juan but there is no Campsite.
+- La piscina: Natural pool protected by many rocks.
+There are fewer people compared to Cabo San Juan, but there is no Campsite.